Konafets/typo3_debugbar/README.rst

    :alt: Screenshot

    Screenshot

-:warning: Use the DebugBar only in development.
+Info: Use the DebugBar only in development.
 It can slow the application down (because it has to gather data).
 So when experiencing slowness, try disabling some of the collectors.